Millard Fuller: Habitat for Humanity

 The possibility of utilizing the Fund for Humanity to address housing needs in the United States on a broader scale began in San Antonio, Texas, in 1976.
 Concerned residents worked with Fuller to develop a program similar to that in Zaire, using volunteer labor to construct affordable, safe houses for needy families in San Antonio's slums.
 Soon the idea took hold in Appalachia, and by 1981, just five years from its inception, Habitat for Humanity had affiliates in fourteen states and seven foreign countries.

 In early 1984, Millard courted the man who would become Habitat's most famous volunteer, President Jimmy Carter.
 A native of Plains, Georgia, just a few miles from Habitat's headquarters in Americus, Georgia, Carter gave not only his name and reputation to the new non-profit, but his own resources as well.
 Jimmy and Rosalynn Carter would make financial contributions regularly, but most significantly to Habitat, they would develop the Jimmy Carter Work Project, an annual week-long effort of building Habitat homes all over the world.
 The Carters participated all week at these events which came to attract thousands of volunteers each year.

 The Carters' involvement with Habitat for Humanity propelled the organization to even faster growth.
 By 2003, Habitat affiliates worldwide had built over 150,000 homes and were active in 92 nations.

 Disputes between Fuller and the Habitat International board of directors regarding the direction of the organization came to a head in 2004.
 He and Linda were fired in March 2005 amid allegations of inappropriate behavior by him directed toward a female employee and conflicting opinions about future plans for Habitat's expansion.
 Sexual abuse allegations had been made by numerous women in the 1990s and 2000s.
 In the 1990s, Fuller was reprimanded by the Habitat Board of Directors after several women came forward.
 Those complaints were settled internally, but Fuller was warned.
 When a subsequent new allegation was made about an incident in 2003, Fuller was forced to resign.

 John Wieland, a Georgia developer who has built 26 houses for Habitat for Humanity and donated more than $500,000 to the organization, who was on the board in 1990-91, said this: "Our conclusion was that Millard was a hugger and was misinterpreted, and some people went out of their way to make something big out of something that wasn't really that big".

-Fuller continued his work in the housing movement with the establishment of the Fuller Center for Housing in April 2005.
+Fuller continued his work in the housing movement with the establishment of The Fuller Center for Housing in April 2005.
 He expanded on the foundation of Habitat by encouraging communities to create "collaborative and innovative partnerships" to address the housing needs of the most needy in communities.
 He continued to travel extensively, speaking at Habitat affiliates and Fuller Center Covenant Partnerships to raise awareness, funds and volunteers in his effort to eradicate poverty housing from the face of the earth.

-Fuller had a simple burial and is buried on the grounds of Koinonia Farm.